-The departments of Housing Operations and Residential Engagement promote personal development and community engagement.
+The department of Residential Life promotes personal development and community engagement.
 Successful on-campus living requires that all residents are aware of the impact that their actions and choices can have, not only on themselves but also on other residence hall community members.
 An important aspect of this process is understanding and abiding by University policies and state and federal laws.

 Residents are responsible for what occurs in their assigned rooms/apartments; and also for the collective well-being of their respective communities.
 Students who violate policies may face student conduct system action, criminal prosecution, administrative room reassignment, loss of housing, service charges and/or other responses based on the nature and severity of the situation.